sathninduk/open/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to the SLIIT University Personal Notes Open Knowledge Base repository.
+Thank you for considering contributing to the Open Knowledge Base repository.
 Your contributions help create a valuable resource for students and educators.
 Here's how you can contribute:

 ## How to Contribute